List of Farid Gabteni’s quotes

 Wrongdoers are numerous but insignificant, we are few but powerful; they believe in themselves, and we believe in God.
 (Farid Gabteni)

-The heart of the problem concerning terrorism perpetrated in the name of Islâm lies in an obscurantist, fanatical and violent ideology, which preaches hatred and murder.
-This type of heretical ideology runs contrary to and undermines original Islâm, leading the ignorant and weak-spirited astray and turning them into criminal demons.
-We must inform, teach and raise awareness amongst Muslims of original Islâm, a fount of science, progress, tolerance, peace and civilisation.
+The core of the problem with terrorism perpetrated in the name of Islâm is an obscurantist, fanatical and violent ideology that preaches hatred and murder.
+It is this kind of heretical ideology—opposed to and betraying original Islâm—that influences the ignorant and the weak-minded and turns them into criminal demons.
+We must inform, teach and raise awareness among Muslims of original Islâm, a fount of science, progress, tolerance, peace and civilisation.
 (Farid Gabteni)

 Faith is intimately linked to kindness and benevolence.
 Disarray is inwardly connected to brutality and violence.
 (Farid Gabteni)